soren-cloud/ExO-EnableMailboxAuditLogging/README.md

 * **-AuditLogAgeLimit**, Determines how long audit log entries will be retained (in days) on all mailboxes.
 Default value is 90.
 * **-AutomationPSCredentialName**, Name of the Automation Credential used when connecting to Exchange Online.
 * **-ForceUpdate**, If this switch is present, the script will force a 'Set' command, regardless of whether the log settings match the desired settings or not.
+* **-EnableVerbose**, If this switch is present, 'VerbosePreference' will be set to "Continue" in the script.

 ## Examples
 *Remember: This script is designed for execution in a Azure Automation runbook!*